-In addition to the relevant indicative information, according to Article 26(1)(a)(i)(2) of Regulation (EU) No 2017/460 the assumptions applied are also subject to consultation.
+- In addition to the relevant indicative information, according to Article 26(1)(a)(i)(2) of Regulation (EU) No 2017/460 the assumptions applied are also subject to consultation.
 Operative provision 7 of the determination of 19 July 2017 (BK9-17/609) obliged the transmission system operators to estimate the capacity forecasts for 2020, among other things.
-In accordance with this provision, the transmission system operators extrapolated the booked or ordered capacities for 2018 using estimates, in so doing taking appropriate account of findings such as the German network development plan, the loss of customers, the planned expansion of infrastructure, the development of prices resulting from the joint use of the reference price methodology, the trends of previous years, long-term forecasts of downstream network operators, the development of gas extraction in individual fields and/or any emerging shift of capacities at key points.
-The Bundesnetzagentur has no indication that this capacity estimate is incorrect.

-Insofar as Article 26(1)(a)(i) of Regulation (EU) No 2017/460 refers to Article 30(1)(a)(iv) of Regulation (EU) No 2017/460, it must be noted that a structural representation of the transmission network with an appropriate level of detail is not a parameter used in the reference price methodology and thus is not subject to formal consultation nor does it mandatorily form part of this decision.
+In accordance with this provision, the transmission system operators extrapolated the booked or ordered capacities for 2018 using estimates, in so doing taking appropriate account of findings such as the German network development plan, the loss of customers, the planned expansion of infrastructure, the development of prices resulting from the joint use of the reference price methodology, the trends of previous years, long-term forecasts of downstream network operators, the development of such as no indication that this capacity estimate is incorrect. - Insofar as Article 26(1)(a)(i) of Regulation (EU) No 2017/460 refers to Article 30(1)(a)(iv) of Regulation (EU) No 2017/460, it must be noted that a structural representation of the transmission network with an appropriate level of detail is not a parameter used in the reference price methodology and thus is not subject to formal consultation nor does it mandatorily form part of this decision.
 However, for reasons of transparency and because the above will need to be addressed in the context of stating the level of complexity of the transmission network within the meaning of Article 7 second sentence (b) of Regulation (EU) No 2017/460, the Ruling Chamber nevertheless includes a representation of the transmission network below.
 To this end, the Ruling Chamber adopts relevant outline maps from the draft 2018-2028 Gas Network Development Plan, which present an overview of the entire German transmission system showing both gas qualities and both market areas:

-Start network for modelling the 2018-2028 Gas Network Development Plan as of 31 December 2017, source: transmission system operators, draft 2018-2028 Gas Network Development Plan of 29 March 2018, page 60.
+185 Start network for modelling the 2018-2028 Gas Network Development Plan as of 31 December 2017, source: transmission system operators, draft 2018-2028 Gas Network Development Plan of 29 March 2018, page 60.

-183 Complementing the above, the figures below present an overview of the corresponding H-gas and L-gas structures.
+186 Complementing the above, the figures below present an overview of the corresponding H-gas and L-gas structures.
 This is important insofar as the reference price methodology to be determined here is to be applied to cross-quality market areas.
 The cross-quality nature of the market areas is relevant because it results in increased complexity.
+H-gas transport network as of 31 December 2017, source: transmission system operators, draft 2018-2028 Gas Network Development Plan of 29 March 2018, page 55.